"Life is about learning, growing and evolving from our experiences"

 Kelvin Young, RSS

 Kelvin has presented around the country in diverse settings, including CCAR Multiple Pathways to Recovery Conference, Alternatives Conference, Yoga Reaches Out, Newtown Yoga Festival, The Shift Network, Indie Yoga in San Francisco, CA, Alex Grey's Chapel of Sacred Mirrors, Copper Beech Institute, CT Women's Consortium, yoga studios, retreat centers, conferences, high schools, colleges, prisons, addiction treatment centers, psychiatric hospitals and mental health agencies.
 He also was presented with the 2017 Dr. F. Marcus Brown Memorial Integrative Medicine Award for exceptional commitment to incorporating integrative medicine within CT Valley Hospital, a state psychiatric hospital.
 Kelvin also serves on the board of directors at Manchester CT HOPE Initiative and CT BIPOC Mental Health and Wellness Initiative.
-He is an active member of the Alcohol and Drug Policy Council and Sound Healer's Association.
+He is an active member for the International Association of Peer Supporters, Alcohol and Drug Policy Council and Sound Healer's Association.

-Kelvin is a founding member of Toivo, a DMHAS funded, recovery-focus holistic healing center in Hartford, CT.
+Kelvin is a founding member of Toivo, a DMHAS funded, recovery-focus peer-run holistic healing center in Hartford, CT.
 He also has been inducted into the CT Hall of Change in September, 2020 which is designed to recognize formerly incarcerated men and women who have made substantial contribution to CT communities since their release.
 Kelvin was also featured in a powerful documentary on trauma, addiction and recovery called "Uprooting Addiction and is the author of "Finding Freedom Behind Bars: A Journey Of Self-Discovery & Healing" where he shares his story of addiction, incarceration and 3 keys that have helped him move forward without turning back to self-destructive ways of coping or simply giving up.

-Kelvin sustains his health and recovery by eating a vegan/plant-based diet, practicing sound healing, deep breathing exercises, listening to uplifting and relaxing music, body movement, being in nature, reading, journaling, massages, resting and connecting with family and friends.
+Kelvin sustains his health and recovery by eating a vegetarian/plant-based diet, practicing sound healing, deep breathing exercises, listening to uplifting and relaxing music, body movement, being in nature, reading, journaling, massages, resting and connecting with family and friends.

 Today, he publicly speaks on addiction recovery, peer support and healing to people from all walks of life.
 Kelvin also facilitates private and group sound healing sessions at different locations throughout the United States.
-He is passionate about holding space for people to heal and is known for his warm, loving and down-to-earth way of connecting with people.
+He is passionate about holding space for people to heal themselves and is known for his warm, loving and down-to-earth way of connecting with people.